-U. S. Supreme Court Resolves Bankruptcy Circuit Split in Favor of Secured Creditors: Holds Credit-Bidding May Not Be Denied quipped Will Rogers.
-Luckily for secured creditors, the United States Supreme Court's decision in RadLAX Gateway Hotel, LLC v.
-Amalgamated Bank allows just that.
-Rather than deepen their predicament by throwing good money after bad, secured creditors facing cramdowns can credit-bid in a bankruptcy sale of assets through a plan of reorganization.
+U.S. Supreme Court Holds That Bankruptcy Credit-Bidding May Not Be Denied and Resolves Circuit Split in Favor of Secured Creditors he Supreme Court's recent decision in RadLAX Gateway Hotel, LLC v.
+Amalgamated Bank settled an important issue to secured creditors including holders of commercial mortgage backed securities.
+The case confirms that secured creditors facing "cramdown" treatment in a plan of reorganization can credit-bid the balance of the debt in a bankruptcy sale.
 RadLAX settles a circuit split on the cramdown issue and, in today's bleak economic climate, provides a bright spot for secured creditors.
+It also removes the consideration of multiple issues that could have faced special servicers, such as the ability to make significant cash payments as property protection advances in bankruptcy auctions, had an opposite holding been delivered by the Court.